External training opportunities

 The NCCPE run a series of public engagement training courses every year.
 Whether you are a researcher, engagement professional or senior leader, they will have some professional development opportunities available for you.
 Courses include introductory sessions on public engagement to sessions focused on evaluation, impact or partnerships.

 NCCPE's Engage Researchers' Academy is a year-long professional development programme for researchers with a passion for public engagement.
 The programme creates a challenging but supportive environment for delegates to reflect upon what it means to be an engaged researcher, and to explore the quality and value of engagement.
 It also supports participants to develop the skills and experience to work with others and improve the impact and relevance of their research.
-The course fee is £970.

 The Royal Society